rui-teixeira/cv/README.md

 The main document font is called Fontin and can be downloaded for free from here: http://www.exljbris.com/fontin.html.

-To intall the fonts on Mac OS X open the `Font Book` and drag the folder `Fontin` to it.
+To intall the fonts on Mac OS X open the Font Book app and drag the folder `Fontin` to it.

 Appears to be a problem with the *default* output driver `xdvipdfmx`